 I joined the faculty in the Atmospheric and Oceanic Sciences Department at the University of Wisconsin - Madison in 2003.
 I have a broad set of research interests that generally focus on understanding mechanisms of climate variability and climate change, interactions between weather and climate, and global and regional impacts of climate change.
 In support of these research interests I use observational analyses, designed experiments using models of varying complexity, simple and advanced statistical techniques, and theoretical analyses.
 In my role as co-chair of WICCI, I also am interested in organizational structures that enable sustainable management within complex adaptive systems (how’s that for buzzwords?)

-Brian Zimmerman: Hydrological predictability during different phases of ENSO.
-Microclimatic conditions that influence apple farming in Wisconsin.
+Brian Zimmerman (NSF Graduate Research Fellow): A little bit of everything.
+Currently (I think) he's working on hydrological predictability during different phases of ENSO, seasoal prediction, and microclimatic conditions that influence apple farming in Wisconsin.

 Hannah Barnes (Undergraduate Research advisor, 2009-2010): Characterizing biases in NHC tropical cyclone forecasts.

 Current Position: Pacific Northwest National Laboratory (Ph.D. with R. Houze, U. Washington)